Best practices to improve your accounts receivable process

 A sale is a sale, after all, right?

-Actually no. A sale is only worth something when the money is in your account.
-Before that, it’s simply a problem in the wrong accounting column.
+Actually, no. A sale is only worth something when the money is in your account and can be used as working capital.
+Before that, it's simply money that your clients owe; or, in the worst-case scenario, a problem in the wrong accounting column.

-So, choose whom you wish to extend credit to carefully, and then ensure that they have all the information that they need for you to manage their account well.
+So, choose whom you wish to extend credit to carefully, and then ensure that they have all the information that they need for you to manage their account and billing process well.

 2. Solid customer database